Dynamic programming by polymorphic semiring algebraic shortcut fusion: Discussion and conclusions

+Another limitation of our approach is that it does not provide a way to derive semiring polymorphic Bellman sequential decision process (SDP) recursions for arbitrary combinatorial generators, we must rely upon the existence of such recursions for specific combinatorial objects.
+A better approach would be to be able to derive these semiring-structured SDPs from specification, which is addressed to a certain extent in the constructive algorithmics literature \citep{bird-1996} and would be a valuable direction for future research leading from this paper.

 As we hope we have been able to persuade, semiring polymorphism is not an abstract curiosity: it is an extremely useful tool for DP algorithm derivation, as it is in many other areas of computing \citep{belle-2020,friesen-2016,goodman-1999,huang-2008,pachter-2005,mensch-2018,Sniedovich-2011}.
-It offers a simple route to proving DP algorithm correctness and quantifying computational complexity, and deriving novel algorithms in a simple, modular way through semiring lifting.
-It plays a central role in clarifying what we understand to be the essential conceptual principle of DP, which is the separation of combinatorial structure, combinatorial constraint and value computation.
+It offers a simple route to deriving correct DP algorithms from specifications and quantifying computational complexity and deriving novel algorithms in a simple, modular way through semiring lifting.
+It plays a central role in clarifying what we understand to be an essential conceptual principle of DP, which is the separation of combinatorial structure, combinatorial constraint and value computation.